usnistgov/MediScore/README.txt

       - Adjusted video validator parameter to be compatible with OpenCV 3+, just in case.
     * Video Temporal Localization Scorer
       - Initial release
+    * Provenance Scorers:
+      - Fixed rounding issues with new numpy version

 CONTACT